avarunraj/reactcalendar/README.md

 \*)The public folder contains all of the project's static files, such as logo, fonts, images etc

 \*)Resuable components are added in common here added types and util function

+RUN : docker compose up -d --build to start the application in docker
+      docker compose down : to stop the docker